CalvinNeo/CFortranTranslator/docs/Develop.md

 3. `regen_common` generates `common` statement code

 ### Variables and functions
-The implicit declaration feature should also be considered when generating variables and functions, ref. variable definition/generate functions.
+The implicit declaration feature should also be considered when generating variables and functions, see variable definition/generate functions.

 ## Name mapping
 Many type names and function names are mapped in order to avoid possible conflicts, the mapping is defined by `pre_map` and `funcname_map` in [/src/target/gen_config.h](/src/target/gen_config.h)